 The three hours after sunset help a lot (having read patristic books before sunset), as well as after midnight until sunrise.
 For young people it is good for them to sleep one hour after sunset, with less prayer, and to get up after midnight, in order to avoid scandalous sleep of the morning.

 Naturally, discernment is required and guidance from their spiritual father, who is a requirement.”

 - This was the Elder Paisios’s own peculiar expression.
 It is perhaps Turkish in origin (the Elder came from Asia Minor) from a word meaning a trickster, con-artist or equivocator.
 Another interpretation is that it is from the Greek word for a rancid stink.
 Translator.

 - Elder Paisios was absolutely correct when he once said that “Greeks may have a pile of faults, but they also have a gift from God, philotimo and leventia; they celebrate everything.
 Other peoples do not even have these words in their dictionaries.”
 These two expressions are almost untranslatable in English.
 Philotimo, according to Elder Paisios, means “the reverent distillation of goodness; the radiant love of the humble man bereft of himself, but with a heart full of gratitude to God and his fellow man; because of his spiritual sensitivity he tries to repay even the slightest good that others do to him.”Leventia means courage, honesty, generosity of heart, directness, manliness and in general the willingness to lay down one’s life for others.
 Translator.

 - See above.
 Translator.

 From With Elder Porphyrios: A Spiritual Child Remembers, by Constantine Yiannitsiotis, pp. 70-74.
+Translated by the author of this site.
 Published by the Holy Convent of the Transfiguration of the Savior (Athens, 2001).
-Posted with permission by the Convent on Great and Holy Monday, 4/2/2007.